4teamwork/ftw-buildouts/README.rst

 - ``supervisor-memmon-options`` - Allows to change or extend the memmon configuration options.
 - ``supervisor-httpok-options`` - Allows to change or extend the httpok settings per instance.
 The process name and the http address are added per ZEO client.
+- ``os-user`` - The operating system user is used by supervisor, which makes sure that the processes managed by supervisor are started with this user.
+  It defaults to ``zope``.
 - ``plone-languages`` - The short names of the languages which are loaded by Zope.
 - ``zcml-additional-fragments`` - Define additional zcml to load.
 See the `Additional ZCML`_ section.